Bounds on Average Effects in Discrete Choice Panel Data Models: Accounting for estimated common parameters

 \begin{theorem} Let, for some $0<\gamma<1$, $\mathcal B_{1-\gamma}$ be such that $\lim_{n\to\infty} P (\beta_0 \in \mathcal B_{1-\gamma}) \geq 1-\gamma$.
 Then,

 where $ c_{\alpha/2}=\Phi^{-1}\left(1- \frac \alpha 2 \right)$. \end{theorem}

 Theorem \ref{theorem:perturbed} provides a straightforward albeit potentially conservative way of obtaining confidence bands that incorporate the uncertainty due to estimation of $\beta_0$.
 This uncertainty is captured by $\gamma$ whereas $\alpha$ parameterizes the uncertainty due to estimation of the population outer bounds by sample averages.
 For a desired level of confidence $1-c$, one can trade off between these two sources of uncertainty by choosing $\alpha$ and $\gamma$ as desired.
 Another option is to find the narrowest confidence interval across all $(\alpha,\gamma)$ such that $c=\alpha+\gamma$.
 Notice that the infimum and supremum cannot be calculated exactly, so one has to do a grid search across a sufficiently large selection of $\beta\in \mathcal B _{1-\gamma}$.
 Especially when $\beta$ contains several parameters, this method can be demanding.
 Nevertheless, the attraction of Theorem~\ref{theorem:perturbed} is that as long as a valid confidence interval for $\beta_0$ can be constructed, inference on $\overline m$ requires only a straightforward application of the methods described in Section~\ref{sect:bounds}.
-Fortunately, there is a large literature on obtaining valid confidence intervals on the common parameters $\beta_0$ in the type of panel data model with fixed effects that we consider here; see, for example, \cite{arellano2003discrete} and \cite{ArellanoBonhomme(11)} for reviews, as well as our discussion in the introduction.
+Fortunately, there is a large literature on obtaining valid confidence intervals on the common parameters $\beta_0$ in the type of panel data models with fixed effects that we consider here; see, for example, \cite{arellano2003discrete} and \cite{ArellanoBonhomme(11)} for reviews, as well as our discussion in the introduction.

-Interestingly, the confidence set for $\beta_0$ in Theorem~\ref{theorem:perturbed} can in principle also accommodate cases where $\beta_0$ is not point-identified, as long as a valid confidence set ${\cal B}_{1-\gamma}$ can be constructed.
-We leave the exploration of this idea to future work.
+Interestingly, the confidence set for $\beta_0$ in Theorem~\ref{theorem:perturbed} can also accommodate cases where $\beta_0$ is not point-identified, as long as a valid confidence set ${\cal B}_{1-\gamma}$ can be constructed.
+This is particularly relevant for models such as the probit, where the common parameters are generally set-identified when $T$ is fixed \citep[see also][for examples of partial identification in logit models]{DGK24}.
+In Section~\ref{sec:setidentifiedbeta} of the Supplementary Appendix, we discuss two approaches for obtaining outer bounds when $\beta_0$ is set-identified: the first uses a random coefficients specification, while the second directly incorporates the identified set for $\beta_0$ into bound construction.
+Section~\ref{sec:appendixC} provides simulation evidence for the probit model.